iamrahulramu/Bifunctional-Wristband-Prototype-for-Differently-Abled-Individuals/README.md

   }
 }
 ```
-If the sound level detected by the sound detection sensor module exceeds the defined threshold, it indicates the occurrence of a cooker whistle.
+If the sound level detected by the sound detection sensor module exceeds the predefined threshold, it indicates the occurrence of a cooker whistle.
 The program confirms consistent sound readings (three consecutive detections) before sending the Bluetooth message.
 This reduces false triggers due to ambient noise.

 ---